wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

 3. Run dose filtering in the TOMOMAN console.

+           tomoman(pwd,'tomoman_dosefilter.param');

-4. If you would like to see the results of dose filtering, you can open the unfiltered and filtered stacks in 3dmod.
+5. If you would like to see the results of dose filtering, you can open the unfiltered and filtered stacks in 3dmod.